 Once you’ve decided to visit Italy, especially for the first time, it’s easy to catch yourself daydreaming daily about sparking blue seas, delicious wine, rolling hills, and ancient cities (and I definitely still do this on a near-constant basis), but successfully planning a trip to Italy requires some not-so-daydream-like steps as well!

-From booking transportation to deciding exactly where to go, we’ve outlined all the important steps for planning your Italy trip here–use this checklist to ensure that you jet off on your Italian adventure without a single worry.
+From booking transportation to deciding exactly where to go, we’ve outlined all the important steps for planning your Italy trip here.

 Step 1: Check visa requirements.

 Based on the geographic readership of this blog, odds are that the vast majority of you will not need a visa to visit Italy for up to 90 days for tourism purposes.

 This includes citizens of the USA, Canada, the UK, Australia, and of course, anyone from an EU member state.

 Italy is part of the Schengen Zone, and therefore, anyone who needs a Schengen Visa to visit the area will need one for Italy.

 Of course, while I strongly doubt that this policy will change in the near future, you should always confirm visa requirements through official sources before traveling!

 Update: Can we all take a moment to collectively laugh at that last sentence?